Do you believe in the importance of art education?

 Liverpool City Council Cabinet Member – Education, Employment and Skills

 Could YOU be an Art Bytes Champion?

-Our Champion Scheme is a way for Ward Councillors across the country to support creativity in schools in their area whilst building valuable cultural capital and narrowing the disadvantage gap, that we know the pandemic has increased markedly.
+Our Champion Scheme is a way for councillors and businesses to support creativity in schools in their area whilst building valuable cultural capital and narrowing the disadvantage gap, that we know the pandemic has increased markedly.